 The most significant driver of biodiversity loss has been, and continues to be, land use change and habitat loss.
 And this land-use change, particularly deforestation, is responsible for the same carbon-emissions as the entire transport sector.

-Since 2007, our flight carbon emissions have been mitigated through the World Land Trust’s ‘carbon balancing’ scheme: the amount of CO2 generated by the flights our travellers take is calculated by the scheme, and our payment is then used to offset these emissions by investing in reforestation and protecting areas of high biodiversity forests in the tropics, particularly in Ecuador, a country we have a long and happy history of visiting.
+Since 2007, our flight carbon emissions have been mitigated through the World Land Trust’s certified ‘carbon balancing’ scheme: the amount of CO2 generated by the flights our travellers take is calculated by the scheme, and our payment is then used to offset these emissions by investing in reforestation and protecting areas of high biodiversity forests in the tropics, including Ecuador, a country we have a long and happy history of visiting.

 We are committed to providing as many opportunities for ‘flight-free’ travel as possible, both in the UK and further afield.

 We offer annual trips to the Vercors in France by train, and to the Isles of Scilly by ferry, as well as other UK holidays.
 We also encourage travellers on our Burren holiday to travel by train and ferry rather than flying.

-Further afield, we have visited the Bavarian Alp, the White Carpathians and the Danube Delta in Romania, all by train, and continue to consider train travel as an option for our groups whenever possible.
+Further afield, we have visited the Bavarian Alps, the White Carpathians and the Danube Delta in Romania, all by train, and continue to consider train travel as an option for our groups whenever possible.
 We encourage our travellers to look at options for train and ferry travel to any of our destinations if practical, and can provide a ‘flight-free’ price and help look at the options for alternative travel arrangements.